tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 success](https://ichard26.github.io/blog/2022/05/compiling-black-with-mypyc-part-1/)
 using Mypyc.

+In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unbox arithmetic that people tend to expect on first reading of the first code snippet in this post.

 ```python
 # An example snippet that is allowed by Mypy but not by Static Python because
 # it would be dangerous.